radixdlt/babylon-node/docs/branching-strategy.md

 Once you have read the [contributing guide](../CONTRIBUTING.md), if you want to start development, you will need to know which branches to use.

 > [!NOTE]
-> Supported base branches:
+> The currently supported base branches are:
-> * `develop` - The primary development branch for upcoming features and enhancements
+> * `develop` - The primary development branch for features and enhancements to be released at the next protocol version.
-> * `release/*` - Various past and future releases
+> * `release/XXX` = `release/cuttlefish` - The lasest published protocol version.
-> * `main` - A mirror of the latest release
+> * `main` - A pointer to the code in the latest release.
 >
-> When clicking merge on a PR to one of these branches, it is your duty to ensure that PRs are raised to merge that branch into all later/downstream supported base branches.
+> When clicking merge on a PR to one of these base branches `B`, it is your duty to ensure that a new PR is raised from `B` to all base branches above `B` in the list.

 ## Summary of approach